Ralph Kilner Brown

-Sir Ralph Kilner Brown, OBE, TD, DL (28 August 1909 – 15 June 2003), was a British hurdling athlete, Liberal Party politician and judge.
+Sir Ralph Kilner Brown, OBE, TD, DL (28 August 1909 – 15 June 2003), was a British hurdler, Liberal Party politician and jurist.

 Background

 He was born in Calcutta, the son of Rev. A. E. Brown.
 He was educated at Kingswood School, Bishop Vesey's Grammar School and Trinity Hall, Cambridge.

 He married, in 1943, Cynthia Rosemary Breffit.
 They had one son, two daughters and five grandchildren.

 Sports career

+Brown represented the Achilles Club and became the national 440y hurdles champion after winning the British AAA Championships title at the 1934 AAA Championships.

-He was a British 440 yards hurdles champion.
-At the 1934 Empire Games he won the bronze medal in the 440 yards hurdles event.
+Shortly afterwards, he represented England at the 1934 British Empire Games, where he won the bronze medal in the 440 yards hurdles event.
 He missed the 1936 Summer Olympics due to injury.
 His brother Godfrey and sister Audrey both won medals.

 Professional career

 In 1934 he was Called to the Bar by Middle Temple and worked at the chambers of Donald Finnemore.

 He was commissioned into the Royal Army Service Corps in March 1939 and served on Field Marshal Montgomery's staff planning the Normandy landings.

-In 1954 he was appointed Deputy Chairman of the Warwickshire Quarter Sessions, becoming Chairman ten years later.
-He served as Recorder of Lincoln from 1960 to 1964 and Recorder of Birmingham from 1964 to 1965.
+In 1954 he was appointed deputy chairman of the Warwickshire Quarter Sessions, becoming chairman ten years later.
+He served as recorder of Lincoln from 1960 to 1964 and recorder of Birmingham from 1964 to 1965.

 He was an additional judge at the Old Bailey before becoming Recorder of Liverpool from 1967 to 1969.

 He became a High Court judge in 1970 on the Northern Circuit and served until 1985.
 He was knighted in February 1970 and also appointed a Deputy Lieutenant of Warwickshire.

 In 1991 his first book was published Top Brass and No Brass: Inside Story of the Alliance Between Britain and America.